 ‘Homa’ or ‘haoma’ is the name used in the Avesta for the plant or substance the Vedas know as ‘Soma’.
 The most widely accepted candidate for this mysterious ancient Iranian and Indo-Iranian ritual intoxicant – if that’s even what it was – is Ephedra.
 But, no surprise, Cannabis is also among the many plants it’s argued might be ‘the real Homa / Soma’.

-One recent argument popular among cannabis aficionados goes like this: ‘Hu ma‘ (胡麻) is a Chinese name for potent Scythian Cannabis and from this comes the Avestan name ‘Homa’.
+‘Hu ma‘ (胡麻) is a Chinese name for potent Scythian Cannabis and from this comes the Avestan name ‘Homa’.

 There’s at least one serious problem with this idea:

 The Rig Veda and early Avesta originate from the Bronze Age, very approximately c.
 1300 BCE.
-Hu ma is a name dating to the opening of the ‘Silk Road’ during the Han Dynasty (c.
+Whereas hu ma is a name dating to the opening of the ‘Silk Road’ during the Han Dynasty (c.
 200 BCE), when the Han Chinese began exploring westward into Central Asia, a good millennium or so later.

 Hu (胡) was a name used by the early Chinese for peoples to their west such as the Scythians, Sogdians, Xiongnu, and perhaps even Indians.
 There’s quite a strong negative connotation to hu, similar to ‘barbarian’, though the meaning can simply be ‘foreigner from the west / north’, such as a nomad or urban oasis dweller from Central Asia or the Eurasian Steppe.
 The Hu proper were the Sogdians.